A list of services provided by the HARCFL. Some services are only available to participating agencies.

 "Any and all electronic systems onboard the vehicle that collect, maintain, and/or store data including but not limited to the vehicle's infotainment and/or telematics devices.
 The vehicle operated from DATE to DATE by NAME/SUSPECT is equipped with an infotainment system which is installed within the center console/dashboard.
 These systems are designed to store a vast amount of data which may include recent destinations, favorite locations, call logs, contact lists, SMS messages, emails, pictures, videos, social media feeds, and the navigation history of everywhere the vehicle has traveled.
 These systems may also record events such as the activation and de-activation of the vehicle's headlights, the opening and closing of doors at a specific location, and the location of the vehicle at the time Bluetooth devices are connected.
 This data will be acquired to assist law enforcement during their investigation."

-The evidence handling procedures for locked Apple devices for which you cannot obtain a password is different than with other devices.
-For locked Apple devices, follow this procedure:
+The recommended evidence handling procedures for locked devices for which you cannot obtain a password is different than with other devices.
+For locked devices, follow this procedure:

 - If the phone is on, ensure it stays ON